-By law, anyone excavating is required to call and request that utilities be marked.
+By law, anyone planning to excavate is required to call and request that utilities be marked.
 This is done by calling 811 or 1-800-344-7483.
 The Missouri One Call website can be accessed HERE for more information.
 Notification is required at least three working days before the proposed excavation except in the case of an emergency.

-PLEASE NOTE: PWSD No. 12 will ony mark from the water meter to the water main and any main lines in the area.
+PLEASE NOTE: PWSD No. 12 will only mark from the water meter to the water main and any main lines in the area.
 The line from the meter to the home is the responsibility of the homeowner.
-PWSD No. 12 is not responsible for the customer's service line.
+PWSD No. 12 is not responsible for marking the customer's service line.

 What is the hardness of my water?

 Our water system is served by three different wells, each with a different level of hardness.